FollowTheProcess/pytoil/README.md

 Check out the [docs] for more :boom:

+## Contributing

+`pytoil` is an open source project and, as such, welcomes contributions of all kinds :smiley:

+Your best bet is to check out the [contributing guide] in the docs!

 ### Credits

 This package was created with [cookiecutter] and the [FollowTheProcess/poetry_pypackage] project template.